nickdoth/COMP7320-KPs/README.md

 **FAST, CHEAP, READILY(FOR ALL), FLEXIBLE**

 #### Cons
-Developed system may be not satisfy the business requirement.
+Developed system may not satisfy the business requirement.

 lower quilty, inconsistant design, may add more and more features